brianleetest/testGit/README.md

   as people organize into groups to avoid a lot of merges.
 + vi testDir/moreFiles/dir3/testFile3.txt

----No one should do any more git pulls, until told and they only edit assigned  testFile.txt ---
+---<b>No one should do any more git pulls</b>, until told by their group leaderand they only edit assigned  testFile.txt ---

 <em>Only a group leader</em>, in the group commits to the file that group is editing.
 + ...git diff